German Bund yields touch one-week highs on coronavirus slowdown hopes

 In Spain, which has the second-highest coronavirus death toll in the world after Italy, the pace of deaths slowed again on Monday.
 "With aggressive policies of social distancing and testing (and good healthcare systems), there is light at the end of the tunnel," said Erik Nielsen, group chief economist at UniCredit, said in a note.

 The toll the lockdowns will have on economic growth globally, alongside massive central bank easing, suggested bond yields would remain low for some time, they said.
-Data released later on Monday was expected to provide some indication of the scale of ramped-up European Central Bank bond purchases in the past week.
+DEBT PURCHASES

+The European Central Bank bought a record 34 billion euros of debt last week in its bid to put a lid on borrowing costs.
+Italian bond accounted for 35% of the ECB's public sector bond purchases in March, well above the amount indicated by the country's shareholding in the bank.
+Bonds from Germany, the bloc's largest economy, accounted for only 6%.

-Orders for German-made goods dropped 1.4% in February, data showed on Monday, as a sharp fall in orders from abroad hinted at the likely impact of the coronavirus on the exporting powerhouse's economic prospects.
+On the data front, orders for German-made goods dropped 1.4% in February, as a sharp fall in orders from abroad hinted at the likely impact of the coronavirus on the exporting powerhouse's economic prospects.
 Investor morale in the euro zone, meanwhile, fell to an all-time low in April, the Sentix survey showed.

-Most 10-year euro zone bond yields rose around 2-3 basis points .
-Germany's benchmark 10-year bond yield rose to -0.39%, its highest in just over a week, but holding below recent 10-month highs at -0.14%.
+Germany's benchmark 10-year bond yield rose to as high as -0.39%, its highest in just over a week, but far below recent 10-month highs at -0.14%.
+It was up 2 basis points in late trade at -0.42%.
+Italian bond yields were down 4 basis points in late trade at 1.51%, in line with gains in risk assets such as stocks.
+They had risen in earlier trade, with analysts citing likely unease ahead of a Eurogroup conference on Tuesday.

-Italian bond yields gave up initial falls, with 10-year yields last up 3 bps on the day at 1.57%.
-Analysts said this may reflect unease ahead of a Eurogroup meeting that kicks off on Tuesday to address ways to protect the euro zone economy from the coronavirus fallout.

 ALSO READ